-Laura Holland is an actor and dramaturg whose most recent theatre credits include The Way Out, Meditations on Nationalism (Quarry Theatre); and Finding Florence, A Midsummer Night’s Dream, The Amish Project (Stevenson University).
+Laura Holland is an actor and dramaturg with theatre credits including The Discourse Project, The Way Out, Meditations on Nationalism (Quarry Theatre); Finding Florence, A Midsummer Night’s Dream, and The Amish Project (Stevenson University).
 Laura received her bachelor’s degree from Stevenson University in Interdisciplinary Studies with focused backgrounds in literature, performance, and the social sciences.
-Currently, Laura is researching for Quarry Theatre’s upcoming production The Dictator’s Playbook (to be premiered Fall 2020).
+Currently, she is studying in the Master of Arts: Arts Administration program at Goucher College.
 Laura is a member of Literary Managers and Dramaturgs of the Americas.